xandrade/Talkpython.fm-Notable-Packages/README.md

 # TalkPython['Podcast'] Compilation of Notable PyPI Packages

-I love listening [Talk Python Podcast](https://talkpython.fm/), a weekly podcast hosted by [Michael Kennedy](https://twitter.com/mkennedy) dedicated the people and ideas in Python.
+I love listening [Talk Python To Me Podcast](https://talkpython.fm/), a weekly podcast hosted by [Michael Kennedy](https://twitter.com/mkennedy) dedicated the people and ideas in Python.
 The show covers a wide array of Python topics as well as many related topics (e.g. MongoDB, AngularJS, DevOps).
 He has a casual 45 minute conversation with industry experts.
 At the end of each episode, Michael asks two questions:

 1. If you're going to write some Python code.
 What editor do you use?
 2. Any notable PyPI (or Conda) package?